aldeacomputer/aldea-js/docs/tutorial/basics/jig-composability.md

 }
 ```

-These properties represent the channels of the RGB color model.
-They each have the type `u8` which is an 8-bit unsigned integer.
+These properties represent the channels of the RGB color model and are of type `u8`, which is an 8-bit unsigned integer.

 ::: info What the type?
-In TypeScript there is a single `number` type that can be any numeric value up to a certain length.
+In TypeScript, there is a single `number` type that can represent any numeric value up to a certain length.

-AssemblyScript is slightly lower lever so in Aldea we care about the length of the integer and it's signedness.
+In Aldea, which is based on AssemblyScript, we have to pay attention to the length and signedness of integers.

-- There are 4 signed integer types: `i8`, `i16`, `i32` and `i64`
+- There are 4 signed integer types: `i8`, `i16`, `i32`, and `i64`.
-- 4 unsigned integer types: `u8`, `u16`, `u32` and `u64`
+- There are 4 unsigned integer types: `u8`, `u16`, `u32`, and `u64`.
-- And two float types: `f32` and `f64`
+- There are also 2 float types: `f32` and `f64`.
 :::

-Also update your `Potion` constructor to accept and initialize the three properties:
+Also update the constructor of your `Potion` class to accept and initialize these three properties:

 ```ts
 export class Potion extends Jig {